ggiamarchi/vagrant-openstack-provider/README.md

   be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
 * `public_key_path` - if `keypair_name` is not provided, the path to the public key will be used by vagrant to generate a keypair on the OpenStack cloud.
 The keypair will be destroyed when the VM is destroyed.

-If neither `keypair_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in Openstack.
+If neither `keypair_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in OpenStack.

 * `ssh_disabled` - if set to `true`, all ssh actions managed by the provider will be disabled during the `vagrant up`.
    We recommend to use this option only to create private VMs that won't be accessed directly from vagrant.
 By contrast,